Caves in Somaliland: Dhambalin

 Dhambalin ("half, vertically cut mountain") is an archaeological site in the northwestern Sahil province of Somaliland.
 The sandstone rock shelter, contains rock art depicting various animals, such as horned cattle and goats, as well as giraffes, an animal no longer found in Somaliland region.
 The site also features the earliest known pictures of sheep in Somaliland.
 Discovered in autumn 2007, residents of Beenyo Dhaadheer reported the rock art to the Somali archaeologist Sada Mire, Director of the Department of Archaeology within the Ministry of Tourism and Culture of Somaliland.

 Dhaymoole

 Dhaymoole is an archaeological site in the Sahil province of Somaliland.
 The walls of the cave are full of infilled and outlined white camels, unidentified quadrupeds and symbols.
 Most of the quadrupeds are schematic and depicted upright facing right.
 Dhaymoole, Somaliland.
 Caves of Dhaymoole, believed to be about 3000 to 5000 years old.

 Shimuhshimuh or Haadh

 Cave paintings have been found at Shimuhshimuh north of Erigavo.
 The painting were found by Jama Dabhaan and colleagues in 2010 but have been declared now after the photos taken were recovered.

-Other places at the Guban area north of Shimuhshimuh have also some of the oldest painting of dinosaurs in the Horn of Africa.
-The paintings of dinosaurs are the first to be found in Somaliland.
+Other places at the Guban area north of Shimuhshimuh have also some of the oldest painting of animals in the Horn of Africa.
+The paintings of animals are the first to be found in Somaliland.
 Shimuhshimuh is a location close to Surad which is the highest mountain in Somaliland and Somalia.